adamnbowen/coding-standards/readme.md

 	{
 		// code, indented with 1 tab
 	}

+Classes that implement interfaces or extend other classes should always be on one line.

+	class BackendUsersAdd extend BackendAction implements Backend, Users, Action {
+	}

 ## 4.2 Class member variables
+Member variables must be named according to Fork NG’s variable naming conventions.
+Any variables declared in a class must be listed alphabetically at the top of the class, above the declaration of any methods.

+The var construct is not permitted.
+Member variables always declare their visibility by using one of the private, protected or public modifiers (We advocate protected and not private).
+Giving access to member variables directly by declaring them as public is not permitted.
+If you have a list of multiple properties of the same type you may group them.

+	class BackendUsersIndex
+	{
+		/**
+		 * Forms
+		 *
+		 * @var BackendForm
+		 */
+		protected $frmLogin, $frmRegister;
+	}

 ## 5. Functions & Methods
 ### 5.1 Function/method declaration